UniMath/agda-unimath/src/group-theory/normal-submonoids-commutative-monoids.lagda.md

 ## Idea

-A normal submonoid `N` of of a commutative monoid `M` is a monoid that corresponds uniquely to a saturated congruence relation ~ on `M` consisting of the elements congruent to `1`.
+A normal submonoid `N` of of a commutative monoid `M` is a submonoid that corresponds uniquely to a saturated congruence relation `~` on `M` consisting of the elements congruent to `1`.
 This is the case if and only if for all `x : M` and `u : N` we have